simonm3/mim/README.rst

 Where does it not work
 ----------------------

+Arp attack

 * Some security software prevents arp attacks
+* VirtualBox guest that shares mac address with host

+HTTPS

 * Https requests typed directly in the address bar will not be intercepted
 * HttpsEverywhere (chrome extension) prevents interception
 * Some websites enforce https via the browser e.g. gmail, facebook
 * Some websites change http links back to https after the page loads e.g. ebay

+Incorrect headers or HTML

-* Some websites have misformed html.
-Calling lxml.html.fromstring then tostring can change the appearance of the page as the parser attempts to correct problems.
-An alternative is to use lxml.etree instead but this causes issues with other pages and is missing functions such as rewrite_links.
+* Calling lxml.html.fromstring then tostring can change the page
+* Alternative is to use lxml.etree but this causes issues with other pages

 -----